Line: Lines are marks made by a pointed tool: brush, pencil, pen, etc. Lines can vary in width, direction, curvature, length, or color.

 I chose this picture because all you really see is rectangles.

-Rhythm is the repetition of shapes, lines, and forms.
+Rhythm: Rhythm is the repetition of shapes, lines, and forms.
 Rhythm is a movement in which some elements recurs regularly.
 Like a dance, it will have a flow of objects that will seem to be like the beat of music.

 I chose this painting because it shows the same shapes all throughout the picture.